German Shepherd Leash and Collar Tips

 When you leash train your GSD, it walks at your pace.

-Different Types of Leash and Collar
+Different Types Of Leash And Collar

-There are a variety of leads and collars available in the market.
+There are a variety of leads and collars available on the market.
 However, not every leash that looks great is good for your German Shepherd.
 The choice of leash and collar you make depends entirely on your dog.

-1. Slip Collar
+Slip Collar

-2. Pack Leader Collar
+Pack Leader Collar

-[easyazon_link identifier=”B00Q1RTZSO” locale=”US” nw=”y” nf=”y” tag=”shepped5-20″]This collar[/easyazon_link] is a support for a slip collar as it keeps it on top of your dog’s neck.
-A GSD’s neck is very sensitive, and when you apply a little force on the leash, the collar tightens and makes your dog uneasy.
+Is a support for a slip collar, as it keeps it on top of your dog’s neck.
+A GSD’s neck is very sensitive, and when you apply a little force to the leash, the collar tightens and makes your dog uneasy.
 As a result, it stops struggling or misbehaving.
-If your slip collar doesn’t work too well, you can use pack leader collar to give support to the collar.
+If your slip collar doesn’t work well, you can use a pack leader collar to give support to the collar.
 It works really well for strong GSDs that pull on the leash.

 Make sure you place the collar on the top of your dog’s neck.
 Many GS owners place the collar on the lower neck and then complain about the collar being poor.
 The lower neck of a GS is where its shoulders start.
 This part of its body is very strong, and when you try to stop your GS, it will apply full force and pull you forward.

-Lead Tips for Your GS
+Lead Tips For Your GS

 • Thin plastic leads are easier to carry, but they cannot control a huge GS.